austin-hoover/ps-dist/README.md

 # psdist

 This repository is a collection of analysis and visualization methods for six-dimensional position-momentum space (phase space) distributions.
-Its primary use has been to slice and project high-dimensional data, both in point-cloud and image form.

 ## Installation